What is BIPOC?

 Supporting BIPOC Peers with Genuine Care

 Genuine care begins with simply asking, “How are you, really?” and listening with empathy.
 While BIPOC communities face unique systemic challenges, we all share universal human experiences—joys, struggles, hopes, and fears.
-By connecting through these shared truths, we build trust and understanding.
+By connecting through these shared truths, we build trust and understanding across community of color.
 Celebrate common ground, whether it’s love for family, career aspirations, or navigating life’s ups and downs.
 Being “good people” means showing up consistently: checking in without agenda, offering support without saviorism, and standing against injustice while nurturing kindness in everyday actions.
-True allyship grows when we see each other as whole humans first.
+True allyship grows when we see each other as whole humans first, especially when supporting Black, Indigenous, and People of Color who often face systemic inequities.

 Moving Toward Equity

-Understanding BIPOC is more than learning a term—it’s a commitment to dismantling systems that harm Black, Indigenous, and People of Color.
-By educating ourselves, advocating for justice, and amplifying marginalized voices, we can build a future where equity isn’t an aspiration but a reality.
+Understanding what BIPOC mean is more than learning a term, it’s a commitment to dismantling systems that harm Black, Indigenous, and People of Color.
+By educating ourselves, advocating for justice, and amplifying marginalized voices, we can build a future where equity isn’t an aspiration but a reality for Bipoc communities and communities of color.